Ballito, South Africa

 What are the schools in Ballito like?

 "1.
 Ashton International College: Ashton International College is a well-known international school in Ballito.
 The school offers a balanced curriculum that includes academics, sports, and cultural activities.
 It follows the Cambridge International Examinations (CIE) curriculum, which is recognized worldwide.
 The school is known for its high academic standards and its commitment to the holistic development of its students.
 More information can be found on their website: [Ashton International College](https://www.ashtonballito.co.za/).
 2. Curro Mount Richmore: Curro Mount Richmore is a bilingual school in Ballito that offers education from Grade R to Grade 12.
 The school follows the National Curriculum and Assessment Policy Statement (CAPS) and offers a wide range of cultural and sporting activities.
 The school is known for its innovative approach to education and its focus on developing well-rounded individuals.
 More information can be found on their website: [Curro Mount Richmore](https://www.curro.co.za/kwazulu-natal/curro-mount-richmore-ballito/).
 3. Reddam House Ballito: Reddam House Ballito is an international school that offers education from Grade 000 to Grade 12.
 The school follows the Cambridge International curriculum and offers a wide range of extracurricular activities.
 The school is known for its high academic standards and its commitment to the holistic development of its students.
 More information can be found on their website: [Reddam House Ballito](https://www.reddamhouse.com/school/ballito/).
 4. Umhlali Preparatory School: Umhlali Preparatory School is a bilingual school in Ballito that offers education from Grade R to Grade 7.
 The school follows the National Curriculum and Assessment Policy Statement (CAPS) and offers a wide range of cultural and sporting activities.
 The school is known for its innovative approach to education and its focus on developing well-rounded individuals.
-More information can be found on their website: [Umhlali Preparatory School](http://www.umhlaliprep.co.za/)," said one parent with children at in Ballito.
+More information can be found on their website: [Umhlali Preparatory School](http://www.umhlaliprep.co.za/)," explained one expat living in Ballito, South Africa.

 About the Author